Table of Contents

-I’m also happy to say that search engines are the second biggest way people get to my site (“referrer”).
+I’m also happy to say that search engines are the #1 way people get to my site (“referrer”).

 Headlines are almost undisputedly the most important part of your post.
 If you can’t compel someone to click on your post in the first place, you’ve lost the opportunity to impress them with your content.

-PRO TIP: It’s been shown that people scan webpages in an “F” pattern.
+PRO TIP: People scan webpages in an “F” pattern.
 So, your headline, intro and sub-headings are crucial!

 I compiled a bunch of great headline resources right here.
 And don’t forget to include your SEO keyword in it too!